Department of Numbers

 Deltona-Daytona Beach-Ormond Beach, Florida Unemployment

-The BLS reported that the unemployment rate for Deltona fell 0.2 percentage points in April 2013 to 7.3%.
-For the same month, the metro unemployment rate was 0.1 percentage points higher than the Florida rate.
-The unemployment rate in Deltona peaked in December 2009 at 11.6% and is now 4.3 percentage points lower.
+The BLS reported that the unemployment rate for Deltona rose 0.1 percentage points in May 2023 to 3.0%.
+For the same month, the metro unemployment rate was 0.4 percentage points higher than the Florida rate.
+The unemployment rate in Deltona peaked in April 2020 at 14.3% and is now 11.3 percentage points lower.
+From a post peak low of 2.9% in October 2022, the unemployment rate has now grown by 0.1 percentage points.
 You can also compare Deltona unemployment with unemployment in other cities.

 Unemployment Rate: Deltona, Florida, National